-- Employers must follow all state, local, and federal labor laws. - Employers have a duty of care to their employees to take all the steps which are reasonably possible to ensure their health, safety, and wellbeing. - Each shift must have enough staff to ensure that animals are properly and attentively cared for. - All staff must be properly trained in order to work with animals.
-Re-training should be completed as needed. - Training should include, but is not limited to proper cleaning techniques, animal care techniques, animal handling techniques, and training in how to monitor visual cues of the health of the animals. - Training and re-training records should be kept for a minimum of two years. - Personal biosecurity and safety measures must be made available to staff (gloves, protective coverings, hand washing/sanitation stations). - Information on the healthy way to handle animals should be available.
+- Employers must follow all state, local, and federal labor laws. - Employers have a duty of care to their employees to take all the steps which are reasonably possible to ensure their health, safety, and wellbeing. - Each shift must have enough staff to ensure that animals are properly and attentively cared for - All staff must be properly trained in order to work with animals.
+Re-training must be completed as needed. - Training must include, but is not limited to proper cleaning techniques, animal care techniques, animal handling techniques, and training in how to monitor visual cues of the health of the animals. - Training and re-training records must be kept for a minimum of two years. - Personal biosecurity and safety measures must be made available to staff (gloves, protective coverings, hand washing/sanitation stations). - o Information on the healthy way to handle animals must be available. - Pre-employment screening protocols are encouraged either internally or using a third party. - Security measures must be in place to ensure employees are only able to access areas that pertain to their responsibilities at agreed upon times.

-PALM BEACH, FL (561) 537-5887 WASHINGTON, DC 1400 16th Street NW, Suite 360 Washington, DC 20036 (202) 841-6080 LOS ANGELES, CA (818) 501-0123
+WASHINGTON, DC 1400 16th Street NW, Suite 360 Washington, DC 20036 (202) 841-6080